Advertisement

 ?

-Cost isn't the only drawback of bottled water.
-Most of it comes in disposable plastic
+We spend billions on takeaway water, but cost isn't the only drawback.
+Most of it comes in disposable

 beaches, burned in incinerators—plastic bottles add to the pollution